 Oil tanker explosion USA trainwreck late winter 2015

 Outcome depends on Rahu's ruler .
 In general, In general, Rahu's transit via bhava-4 brings a disruptive but also fascinating influence into the childhood home and the schoolrooms, upon the parents and caretakers, and into the activities associated with land, shelters, and vehicles.

-Frequently Professor Rahu teaching in classroom-4 = karaka for quick-social mobility , leap-to-privilege exotic or taboo-breaking activities in the home-land or basis of life such as matters of farming, shipping, properties, or educational infrastructure.
+Frequently Professor Rahu teaching in classroom-4 = karaka for quick-social mobility , leap-to-privilege exotic or barrier-bending, taboo-twisting activities in the home-land or basis of life such as matters of farming, shipping, properties, or educational infrastructure.

 Rahu in 4 is tempted into speculative real-estate markets.
 Professor Rahu teaching in classroom-4 may be mesmerized by the possibility to a quick leap to the top of the social hierarchy (or ability to obtain a level of privilege not yet earned) via real-estate "flip" techniques or other neighborhood-disrupting speculative buy-sell of family homes.

 The early education is influenced by foreign cultural attributes, and this unconventional mix of traditional academic form (bhava-4) with the exotic international content [Rahu] is supported overtly or covertly by an adventurous-minded mother.
 Native typically enjoys a good quality education so long as Rahu's ruler is gracious.

 The mother may have unsavory attributes if Rahu's ruler bring the unsavory, or the family home may be full of fascinating foreign dignitaries and exotic foods, if risk-rewarding Rahu's ruler brings refined foreign pleasures.